Writing a Java refactoring recipe

 This guide assumes you've already set up your Recipe Development Environment and that you are familiar with writing Java code.

 .
-At a minimum, this recipe should have:- An
+At a minimum, this recipe should have:

 Option